A Beginner’s Guide To Buying Essential Oils

 Maybe it's the Lord of the Rings fan in me, but I still view essential oils as somewhat mystical items: soothing tinctures with the power to influence your mood and enhance your self-care routine.
 Of course, that's only when they're used properly.
 Essential oils can be irritating when used in skincare products and they can be downright dangerous if you use a hazardous variety or don't dilute them properly.
 Despite essential oils' growing reputation as goop-approved, "all natural" products for general wellness, it's still important to do your research before trying them out willy-nilly.

 But, there's no need to be intimidated if you are interested in dipping a toe or two into the world of essential oils.
 And, you don't have to be an expert to reap their benefits.
-According to holistic esthetician, aromatherapist, and author of Stephanie Tourles’s Essential Oils: A Beginner’s Guide, Stephanie Tourles, you just have to start slowly with a few basic varieties — and be prepared to read a lot before actually using any.
+According to holistic aesthetician, aromatherapist, and author Stephanie Tourles, you just have to start slowly with a few basic varieties — and be prepared to read a lot before actually using any.

 Ahead, Tourles walks us through five beginner-friendly steps to buying and using essential oils.